hdg204/Rdna-nexus/README.md

 * **extract_snp_bulk**, which is for extracting everbody's genotype for lots of SNPs
 * **generate_grs**, which combines lots of SNPs into a Genetic Risk Score

+For testing gene-phenotype interactions, I recommend using https://github.com/hdg204/UKBB to derive phenotypes from healthcare records.

 ## Installation

 To make all functions available, as well as an example file, use